cartant/blog/content/understanding-publish-and-share/index.md

 - encapsulates multicasting that fits our mental model;
 - provides a `connect` method that can be used to determine when the subscription to the source is made;
-- provides a `refCount` method that can be used to automatically manage subscriptions to the source observable; and
+- supports a `refCount` operator that can be used to automatically manage subscriptions to the source observable; and
-- if `refCount` is used, a subject factory function must be specified — instead of a `Subject` instance.
+- if `refCount` is used, a subject factory function should be specified — instead of a `Subject` instance.

 Let’s now look at the `publish` and `share` operators — and their variants — to see how they build upon what the `multicast` operator provides.